10-Day Stay Food As Medicine Recipes

 6. Add chopped onions to about an inch of water - water saute for about 5 minutes.

-7. Add beans, strip of kombu, and 6 -8 cups of water to pot over medium-high heat and bring to a boil.
+7. Add beans, a strip of kombu, and 6-8 cups of water to the pot over medium-high heat, and bring to a boil.

-8. Lower heat and simmer over low heat until beans are soft.
+8. Lower the heat and simmer until the beans are soft.
 Start checking at 45 minutes to an hour.
 Sometimes adzuki beans get soft relatively quickly.

 9. Do not add salt until the beans are fully soft.
 If you add salt before they are done, they will never get soft and will not be digestible.